 This asana clears congestions and strengthens the lower part of your body.
 Space is created amidst the adductors and pain is reduced.
 The Camel Pose is a highly effective asana to treat groin injuries and relieve pain.

-4. Setu Bandhasana
+4. Setu Bandhasana (Bridge Pose)

 The Bridge Pose is another space creating pose that also clears blocks.
 It enhances the circulation of blood in the groin area.
 The muscles become more flexible, thereby relieving pain.